7 New Trends In Sports Card Collecting, And How to Make Money Doing It

 WHY DOES IT MATTER?

 Professionally grading a card often increases its value to astronomical heights.
-Many high-end cards are graded before sales (which also ensures their authenticity), giving potential buyers more security that not only does a card appear to be in mint condition, it is in mint condition.
+Many high-end cards are graded before sale (which also ensures their authenticity), giving potential buyers more security that not only does a card appear to be in mint condition, but it is in mint condition.
 People like knowing they're not getting fooled, and that extra reassurance is often enough for them to pay more.

 SHOULD I GET ALL MY CARDS GRADED?

 No!
-Getting a card graded costs money and does not always increase a card's value if you’re looking to sell sports cards.
+Getting a card graded costs money and does not always increase a card's value if you’re looking for the best ways to sell your sports cards.
 Many cards are already worth next to nothing and getting them graded does very little to their value.
 In addition, almost all of the top grading companies have a huge backlog they are currently working through, so it could be several months before you receive your graded card back, so you need to be aware of possible market fluctuations that may happen while you are waiting to get your card back.

 Even with more "middle-grade" valued cards, you may end up losing money if the costs of shipping and grading your cards end up being more than any increase in selling price – especially if you pay to grade a card that has a high population or doesn’t grade as well as you think it will.